This Is The Best Way To Grill Steak

 You’re picky about your meat

 If you’re a stickler for bloody steak (or non-bloody steak), this grilling technique is practically fool-proof.
-Be sure to use a probe thermometer — a digital thermometer connected to a long, pointed metal stem via a heat-safe cable — for accuracy.
-I particularly appreciate models — such as this $18 thermometer — that alert you when your meat reaches your desired pre-set temperature.Recipe: Reverse Sear Steak
+Be sure to use a probe thermometer — a digital thermometer for accuracy.

 It’s a great way to cook thicker cuts of steak